jtykal/GettingStarted/session_3_basic_grid/BasicRallyGrid/README.md

 ## License

 AppTemplate is released under the MIT license.
-See the file [LICENSE](https://raw.github.com/RallyApps/AppTemplate/master/LICENSE) for the full text.
+See the file [LICENSE](./LICENSE) for the full text.

+##Documentation for SDK

+You can find the documentation on our help [site.](https://help.rallydev.com/apps/2.0/doc/)